Jamaican Rice and Peas (with Canned Beans)

 How to Make Jamaican Rice and Peas with Canned Beans

-Here are the ingredients that you’ll need to make Jamaican rice and peas (with canned beans): 1 tablespoon of canola oil, 1 medium onion (diced), 2 cloves of garlic (minced), ¾ cup of liquid from canned red kidney beans (top up with water to this level if you get less than this amount from the canned beans), 2 cups of water, ¼ cup of chicken or vegetable broth or water (use water if you want to be more authentic), 1 teaspoon of ginger (minced), 1 teaspoon of ground allspice, 2 stalks of scallions (chopped), 4 stalks of thyme (de-stemmed), 1 scotch bonnet pepper (optional; leave whole), 1 teaspoon of salt (or to taste), 1 teaspoon of ground black pepper, 2 cups of brown rice, 540 ml can of red kidney beans, and ½ cup + 2 tablespoons of coconut milk.
+Here are the ingredients that you’ll need to make Jamaican rice and peas (with canned beans): 1 tablespoon of canola oil, 1 medium onion (diced), 2 cloves of garlic (minced), ¾ cup of liquid from the canned red kidney beans (top up with water to this level if you get less than this amount from the canned beans), 2¼ cups of water, 1 teaspoon of ginger (minced), 1 teaspoon of ground allspice, 2 stalks of scallions (chopped), 4 stalks of thyme (de-stemmed), 1 scotch bonnet pepper (optional; leave whole), 1½ teaspoons of salt, 1 teaspoon of ground black pepper, 2 cups of brown rice, 540 ml can of red kidney beans, and ½ cup + 2 tablespoons of coconut milk.

 To make the rice and peas, start by rinsing the rice in a fine-mesh strainer under the tap until the water runs clear; this will remove the surface starch from the rice and keep the rice from sticking to each other.
 Sauté the onions and garlic with the oil in a medium non-stick pot, with the stove set at medium heat; do this until the onions are translucent (about 1 minute).
-Add the liquid from the canned beans, water, broth (if you’re using, otherwise replace with water), ginger, allspice, scallions, thyme, and scotch bonnet pepper.
+Add the liquid from the canned beans, water, ginger, allspice, scallions, thyme, and scotch bonnet pepper.
 Cover the pot with a lid and let the liquid come to a boil.

 Remove the scotch bonnet pepper from the pot; you can discard it or use it for something else.
 Pour the rice, beans, and coconut milk into the pot.
+Add the salt and black pepper.
 Use a wooden spoon to mix everything together, then cover the pot with the lid.
 For best results, I like to cover the pot first with tin foil, then the lid; this helps to trap in steam to cook the rice more evenly.
 Let the liquid come to a boil then lower the heat to simmer.

 jamaican rice and peas